 A strong community feel and the ingenuity of the town’s individuals will surely bode well for the future of this small town nestled in the stunning scenery of Alaska.

 The unique geography of the town spawned the first wave of visitors in the form of gold miners.
 Visitors now come from far and wide to take advantage of the recreational activities Girdwood and surrounding areas have to offer.
 As Alaska’s only year round resort, Girdwood, has plenty to offer throughout the seasons.
 Winter brings snow and ideal winter conditions whether you are riding at Alyeska Resort or Chugach Powder Guides, nordic skiing, snowmobiling/machining, dog mushing and more.
 The arrival of summer brings excellent fishing, biking, hiking, scenic flights, wildlife viewing, rafting and more.

 Browse through the website’s sections or play with our interactive map.
-Information on Girdwood’s restaurants, accommodations, activities, events, stores, hiking and biking trails and more – it’s all here.
+Information on Girdwood’s restaurants, accommodations, activities, events, Shops, hiking and biking trails and more – it’s all here.

 Girdwood’s location provides a wide range of climate and weather.
 Summer has long days with up to 20 hours of daylight.
 Sunny summer days are glorious and make for great conditions to get out and about.
 However, Girdwood is situated in a temperate rainforest which can mean a lot of precipitation.
 Ask the locals and they will tell you to make the most of the sun while it lasts.
 Conversely, winter provides some dark patches, especially surrounding the winter solstice.
 Winter also brings the white stuff!
 Alyeska Ski Resort will often open during late November and provide huge amounts of snow until the end of April or May.
 February and March are usually the best time for skiing with longer daylight hours (more than the lower 48), established snow pack with a mix of sunny days and powder supplying storms.